-We recently had the chance to connect with Dennis Gelbaum and have shared our conversation below.
+We recently had the chance to connect with international award-winning Creative Director, Producer, Director, Author, Inventor and Frisco resident, Dennis Gelbaum.
+We shared our conversation below.

-Dennis, really appreciate you sharing your stories and insights with us.
-The world would have so much more understanding and empathy if we all were a bit more open about our stories and how they have helped shaped our journey and worldview.
-Let’s jump in with a fun one: What is something outside of work that is bringing you joy lately?
+Dennis, I really appreciate you sharing your stories and insights.
+The world would have so much more understanding and empathy if we all were a bit more open about our journeys and how they have helped shape our worldview.
+Let’s jump in with a fun one:

-2. Painting – I was so looking forward to painting but after buying the paint, brushes, tape, pans, rags, sheets…Valerie took over.
-I got to paint one little section during the second coat application.
-Valerie did everything else and she did a great fantastic job.
+2. Painting – I was excited to paint, but after buying the supplies – paint, brushes, tape, pans, rags, drop cloths – Valerie took over.
+I contributed a small section during the second coat.
+She did everything else, and she did a fantastic job.
+I take credit for the color; she takes credit for the painting.

 7. What to do with the one wall left?
 I found a great solution – a wall mounted wine rack from Litfad.
 Only problem, 8-10 weeks for delivery.
+I didn’t know if I could wait that long.
+But I did.
+The quality of the piece was a bit disappointing, but the price/piece was the right size and after four hours of putting it all together and hanging it on the wall, it looked great.

+We (including Jaxson) love our new Media Room.
 I know I’m going to start another project soon…

-Can you briefly introduce yourself and share what makes you or your brand unique?
+Can you share what makes you or your brand unique?

 When I get the choice to sit it out or dance – I dance.
-(Lee Ann Womack)
+(Lee Ann Womack) and

 Those who tell stories, rule the world (Plato)

-“I like to think of myself as a marketing and brand mixologist.
+I like to think of myself as a marketing and brand mixologist.
 My experience has taught me that to engage and influence a brand’s target audience, the path to success requires blending equal parts art, science, creativity, and strategic thinking.
 I take my award winning creative and production skills, marry them with unique multi-media distribution strategies to help companies create impact.

 I have directed over two hundred national commercials (launching many new products) winning awards including the Cannes Lion, Clios, Art Director’s Club/NY, Advertising Club of Detroit, Mobius, Effies.
-I have worked with Fortune 250 clients and the biggest music artists and venues on the planet.
+I have worked with Fortune 100 clients and the biggest music artists and venues on the planet.

-Other career highlights include inventing the Buddy Lite Illuminated Safety Leash (the top selling pet product at Sharper Image) and publishing a novel, “Beyond Reasonable Doubt” and “Something About Going Home” and collection of original thoughts and poetry with illustrations by Christina Qualiana.
+Other career highlights include inventing the Buddy Lite Illuminated Safety Leash (the top selling pet product at Sharper Image), publishing a novel, “Beyond Reasonable Doubt” and “Something About Going Home” and collection of original thoughts and poetry with illustrations by Christina Qualiana.
 I was featured in ’50 Great Writers You Should Be Reading”, by Danielle Hampson & Don McCauley.

-Amazing, so let’s take a moment to go back in time.
+Let’s take a moment to go back in time.
 What breaks the bonds between people—and what restores them?

 Our “bonds” are so complex and so fragile.
 It’s hard to imagine any bond being stronger than “trust”.
 The healing power of a friendship or any kind of relationship built on trust is so powerful.
 Betrayal, dishonesty, infidelity, and unreliability can shatter trust.
+Restoring trust requires patience, effort and the willingness to get beyond the pain.

 I’ve had two business partners, who kidnapped my trust and willingness to believe in their promises.
 I was blindsided and left me feeling so empty.